Autumn Melted-Crayon Handprint Tree

 Have your child trace their forearm and hand on a piece of brown construction paper.
 Give them some kid safe scissors and let them cut it out.
 I don’t have exact directions, but the concept is not that complex.

 Grab fall color crayons like: yellow, red, and orange.
 If they want the whole rainbow, go for it!
 Put the trunk between the sheets of wax paper.
-To create the melted leaves follow these basic steps from Sundance Beach:
+To create the melted leaves follow these basic steps:

 Step 1: Choose the crayon colors you would like for your window art cutouts.